Every leader knows that Millennials are having an incredible impact on the workplace.

 In future installments of this series, I’ll explore additional ways Millennials impact our workplace and how we can actively engage in the process of welcoming them.
 Until then, I hope these ideas will challenge you to examine the commitment to transparency in your workplace.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: authentic leadership, corporate culture, Dan Schawbel, leadership, mentorship, Millennials, Prologis, transparency, trust, values, workforce
+Sign up here.Tags: authentic leadership, CEO, corporate culture, Dan Schawbel, leadership, mentorship, Millennials, Prologis, transparency, trust, values, workforce